PawseySC/pacer-hackathon-2023/Acacia_Streaming/README.md

 ### [Rob Edwards](https://github.com/linsalrob), 20/09/23

-These are examples for streaming data from `Acacia` and consuming that data in Python.
+These are examples for streaming data from `Acacia` and consuming that data in Python on setonix.

 There are a couple of simple files that test your setup and make sure you have access to Acacia, and I suggest you start with those.